Celebrities to turn out for women's march on Washington - Entertainment - NZ Herald News

 WASHINGTON (AP) " Hollywood will be turning out in force for the women's march on Washington set to follow Donald Trump's inauguration.

-Actress America Ferrera will chair the march's "artist table," organizers said Monday.
+Actress America Ferrera will attend the march and chair its "artist table," organizers said Monday.

-Other notables who plan to participate include Katy Perry, Amy Schumer, Scarlett Johansson, Cher, Julianne Moore and Frances McDormand.
+Other notables who plan to participate include Amy Schumer, Scarlett Johansson, Frances McDormand and Zendaya.

 "Since the election, so many fear that their voices will go unheard," Ferrara said in a statement.
 "As artists, women, and most importantly dedicated Americans, it is critical that we stand together in solidarity for the protection, dignity and rights of our communities."

-Note: This story has been corrected to reflect that some of the celebrities may not attend the march but may support it in other ways.